Kattenelvis/Obsidian-Vault-master/Blog Posts WIP/Metaphilosophy Article.md

 But how should we characterize ontological commitment?
 Can theories $T$ as part of PDS's may include any quantification realm, but don't commit to existence of its domain or ontology of objects?

+If we're talking about the subset of PDS's that are in the language of first order logic (and others with quantification over objects in some way), the models hold the objects.
+But any $T$ will be satisfied by an arbitrary set of models using for instance the push-through construction [source].
+We can always swap around the objects, constants and so on and keeping the theory satisfied with appropriate changes to predicates etc. Finding some arbitrary subset of "intended" models is arbitrary.
+Instead proposing a kind of structuralism, where the structures are what's important.
+Structuralism can thus work for both scientific, mathematical and philosophical PDS's.

 Quine argued against such a view.
 Quinean commitments on reality as it is, leads to arguments about the existence of mountains.
 Mereological argument:

 $T=\{$Mountains are composites, No composites exist$\}$